 Sales Tip 5: Take the route of least resistance

 Start at the top and work your way down.
 You can often shorten the decision making cycle by going straight in at the top of an organisation.
 If you convince the CEO or MD it’s a good idea, it’s a great endorsement and should ease your way through the rest of the organisation.

 Sales Tip 6: Don’t waste people’s time

-People are busy so waste their time, just get straight to point.
-Whatever the economic climate, businesses will be interested in what will save them time or money, so you need to convey how your services or product delivers one or preferably both of these.
+Everyone’s busy so don’t waste their time, just get straight to point quickly.
+Whatever the economic climate, businesses will always be interested in what will save them time or money, so you need to convey how your services or product delivers one or preferably both of these.

 Sales Tip 7: Be prepared to walk away

 Some people play hard to get, that’s par for the course, and you should expect to work hard to win good business.
 But if it’s proving impossible to contact someone after several attempts, move on to the next prospect – you can always try again in a few months time.